Auna R. Hearne

 How has NACAC played a role in your career?

 NACAC is a motivating force and ultimate vehicle of professional development and networking in our profession.
-Even though I have recently joined NACAC, I am not new to college admissions counseling.
 As a young admissions professional, I was a state affiliate member and benefitted from professional development like Texas ACAC’s Admission & College Counseling Institute and conferences.
+I was able to learn from seasoned professionals and collaborate on best practices with my peers.
 However, it was my first NACAC conference in 2018 that really showed me the vast scope and range of our profession.
 My experience in Salt Lake City motivated me to remain committed to this work and get more involved.
-I’m excited to be attending the 2023 conference as a presenter and hope to continue building my network of professionals around this admissions roundtable.
+Since that conference, I’ve attended more annual gatherings and even celebrated a major career milestone by presenting at NACAC Conference 2023 in Baltimore.
+I’m excited to be attending the 2024 conference as a pre-conference seminar presenter and hope to continue building my network of professionals around this admissions roundtable.

 What do you think is the biggest challenge facing our profession today?